mesmacosta/datacatalog-util/tutorials/tags/TUTORIAL.LOAD.md

 ## Intro

-This tutorial will walk you through the execution of the Data Catalog Util Export Tags CLI.
+This tutorial will walk you through the execution of the Data Catalog Util Load Tags CLI.

 ## Python CLI